Mobiletainment/schwaerz.at/README.md

 ## Further help

-* Contact the author at [https://www.pertiller.net](https://www.pertiller.net) or write an e-mail to david@pertiller.net.
+* Contact the author at [https://www.pertiller.tech](https://www.pertiller.tech) or write an e-mail to david@pertiller.tech.